Despite Oskar Groening’s powers of rationalization, the elderly former Nazi has set a new precedent by openly admitting his guilt regarding his Past.

 From a societal perspective, this compartmentalization appears to have been a key factor behind the overall administration of The Nazi Final Solution.

-To quote Matthias Geyer in his New York Times interview with Groning:
+To quote Matthias Geyer in his New York Times interview with Groening:

 “He lived in an organized world and its order ensured that the terror of the concentration camps could be compartmentalized, kept apart from the foundations of civilization.
 The terror was subject to clear command structures and tightly regulated service schedules, assignments of duties and positions, making one man a torturer and another a bookkeeper.”

-The influence of Jupiter natally conjunct Saturn appears to have assisted Mr. Groning with this particular mental approach.
+The influence of Jupiter natally conjunct Saturn appears to have assisted Mr. Groening with this particular mental approach.